wabtytsai/adventofcode2020/a10/README.md

 Thus we need to make some observations.
 Assuming the list of adapters is sorted
 - the number of valid arrangements is depended on the number of ways we can arrange the adapters to get to the last element.
   - This is because we always have to use the last element, and connect it to the device's built-in adapter (always +3).
-- The number of valid arrangements up to the last element is depended on (# of ways to arrange up to [last element - 1]) + (# of ways to arrange up to[last element - 2]) + (# of ways to arrange up to [last element - 3]), if they exist.
+- The number of valid arrangements up to the last element is depended on (# of ways to arrange up to [last element - 1]) + (# of ways to arrange up to [last element - 2]) + (# of ways to arrange up to [last element - 3]), if they exist.
-  - Since adapters can jump 1, 2, or 3 jolts, we can reach the last element via 3 these different ways
+  - Since adapters can jump 1, 2, or 3 jolts, we can reach the last element via these 3 different ways
 - Similarly, for any other element, the number of valid arrangements up to the element is depended on the # of ways to arrange up to [element - 1], [element - 2], [element - 3], if they exist.
 - Lastly, the number of ways to arrange only the first adapter is just 1, since we have to connect it to the charging outlet (0).